-Yes you can.
-The maximum "entry age" for children varies by insurer (Accuro is 25, OnePath is 18, Southern Cross is 20, Sovereign is 20, and Tower is 20).
+Yes, you can.
+The maximum "entry age" for children varies by insurer (Accuro is 25, OnePath is 18, Southern Cross is 20, Sovereign is 20, and nib is 20).

+Usually, health insurers don't cover pre-existing conditions.
 When you apply for your health insurance policy you will be asked to provide information on your medical history.
-The insurer will then make an assessment on whether they are able to cover any existing medical conditions - and if not, the insurer will notify you in writing prior to your policy starting.
+The insurer will then make an assessment on whether they are able to cover any existing medical conditions - and if not, the insurer will notify you in writing before your policy starts.